Family

 The agent is ready right away

-Joining as an adult: an email invite
+Joining by email invite

-1. The owner sends an invite to their email address.
+- The owner sends an invite to their email address.

-2. They sign in with a normal email code (which creates their account if they don't have one yet).
+- They sign in with a normal email code (which creates their account if they don't have one yet).

 Roles